padawin/cats/README.md

 - API interface to make a web entry point, to connect it with sockets and have a web representation of the network to see the cats and humans evolve,
 - The simulator might be a bit big and reworked on,
-- The tests could probably be improved.
+- The tests could probably be improved, and certainly be completed to cover the simulator, the AI and the messenger.

 ## Personal notes